 A proper start to this mess that is my life as part of something 'greater' should probably start with the first, known manifestations of my powers, along with a certain someone's appearance...

 "Hey Miri, wake up." my little sister whispered in my ear.
-I groaned & turned over.
+I groaned and turned over.
 I felt a pinching sensation on my right arm.

-"Ow, you little brat what did you-" I said & I lifted my arm.
-I winced as I turned it, but there was no mark on my arm.
+"Ow, you little brat what did you-" I said as I lifted my arm.
+I winced as I turned it, but there was no mark there.
 I pushed myself up off the sofa and sat on the floor.